cklynch2/swift-array-readme/README.md

 In this case, you are creating a variable with the `var` keyword called 'list'.
 Swift can infer that `[String]` is the correct type for the `list` variable, based on it's content.

-If you option click the `list` variable you can check Swift's guess.
+Type the above into a Playground and if you option click the `list` variable you can see Swift's guess.

 ![Inferred Type](inferred_type.png)

-To be more precise, you can declare the type of values allowed in the array explicitly:
+If you wanted to be more precise when creating an array, you can declare the type of values allowed in the array explicitly:

 ```swift
 var shoppingList: [String] = ["Bread", "Butter", "Cheese", "Lettuce", "Tomatoes"]